 Table of contents

-- Guidelines for Examiners and Assessors: Part IB supplement
+- Guidelines for Examiners and Assessors: Part IA supplement

 - Guidelines for Examiners and Assessors: key points for all Parts

 Character of the examinations